-The Health Insurance Premium and Cost Sharing Assistance service category is intended to help HIV positive individuals continue medical care without gaps in health insurance coverage or discretion of treatment.
-A program of financial assistance for the payment of health insurance premiums and copays, co-insurance and deductibles to enable eligible individuals with HIV disease to utilize their existing third party or public assistance (e.g. Medicare) medical insurance.
-Agency may provide help with client co-payments, co-insurance, deductibles, and Medicare Part D premiums in amounts up to \$650.00 per month.
+The Health Insurance Premium and Cost Sharing Assistance service category is intended to help PLWH continue medical care without gaps in health insurance coverage or discretion of treatment.
+A program of financial assistance for the payment of health insurance premiums and copays, co-insurance and deductibles to enable eligible individuals with HIV to utilize their existing third party or public assistance (e.g. Medicare) medical insurance.
+Agency may provide help with client co-payments, co-insurance, deductibles, and Medicare Part D premiums.